digipost/digipost-data-types/readme.md

 </ns2:appointment>
 ```

-## DocumentCategory
+## Category

-DocumentCategory is a way to specify which category the data of a document is related to.
+Category is a way to specify which category the data of a document is related to.

 ### Fields